-(a) Capital ratios are calculated based on the Basel III Standardized Approach rules, subject to applicable transition provisions, aDecember 31, 2015 and are calculated based on Basel I capital rules at December 31, 2014.
+(a) Capital ratios are calculated based on the Basel III Standardized Approach rules, subject to applicable transition provisions, aDecember 31, 2016 and 2015.

-The Bank may pay dividends on its stock, with consent or non-objection from the OCC and the Federal Reserve Board, among other things, if its regulatory capital would not thereby be reduced below the amount then required by the applicable regulatory capital requirements.
+The Bank may pay dividends on its stock, with consent or non-objection from the OCC and the Federal Reserve Board, among other things, if its regulatory capital would not thereby be reduced below the applicable regulatory capital requirements.